 Program overview

-The Master of Science in Psychological Science at Lakehead University is a research-intensive program designed to explore various areas of psychology, including biological, cognitive, and social bases of behavior.
-This program emphasizes an apprenticeship model, allowing students to engage in flexible core courses tailored to their specific research interests.
-The program is offered at the Thunder Bay campus and is structured to foster a deep understanding of psychological principles through rigorous academic and practical experiences.
+The Master of Science in Psychological Science at Lakehead University is a research-intensive program that encompasses various areas of psychology, including biological, cognitive, and social bases of behavior.
+This program is designed to provide students with a comprehensive understanding of psychological principles through an apprenticeship model, allowing for flexibility in core courses tailored to individual research interests.
+The program is offered in a Thesis route, emphasizing the importance of research in the field of psychology.

-The Master of Science in Psychological Science program is structured to be completed within a maximum of six terms (2 years) of continuous registration.
-Key features of the program include:
+The Master of Science in Psychological Science program is structured to be completed within a maximum of two years of continuous registration, requiring students to fulfill all program requirements within this timeframe.
+The program includes:

 • Research-intensive curriculum focusing on various psychological domains.

-• Flexible core courses tailored to individual research areas.
+• Flexible core courses tailored to students' research areas.

-• Collaborative opportunities with interdisciplinary specializations in Gender and Women's Studies and Gerontology.
+• Collaborative options with specializations in Gender and Women's Studies and Gerontology.

 Featured Experiences